OSSEC Guide¶

 then run the playbook again.

-If OSSEC cannot encrypt the alert to the GPG public key for the Admin
+If OSSEC cannot encrypt the alert to the OSSEC Alert Public Key for the Admin

 email address (configured as ossec_alert_email